Order of Oman: First class

 The first class insignia includes a collar with badge, sash with badge, breast star, and miniature.
 The breast star has six points shaped like domes in white enamel with crescents between each and a pearl at the end of each point.
 The center features an Arabic inscription surrounded by a row of diamonds and a row of green enamel.
 The collar is white gold with alternating links of circles and arabesques and a badge of the same design as the breast star.
 The sash is red with two green stripes near the edge.
 The sash badge is a six pointed star of similar design to the breast star but without the crescents between each point.
 The center is a white gold crescent on a green enamel background bordered by red enamel.
 The miniature has a smaller version of the sash badge.

 Second class

 The second class insignia includes a sash with badge, breast star, and miniature.
 The breast star has six points shaped like domes in white enamel with crescents between each point.
 The center features and Arabic inscription surrounded by a row of red and then green enamel.
-The sash is similar to the first class sash but narrower and it's badge has five points instead of six.
+The sash is similar to the first class sash but narrower and its badge has five points instead of six.
 The badge of the miniature also only has five points.